thelonelinux/Edureka_Devops_AWS_Azure_Kubernetes/Class_6,7,8,9,10_Recording_Devops.md

 * So for that integration we will be creating this 3 jobs in jenkins : "addressbookBuildImage", "addressbookPushImage", "addressbookDeployContainer".
 * So we have that Docker file in our github ( https://github.com/htshshrm2/docker-tomcat-tutorial), from there we will create the image and then we will create our container.
 * Also, firstly we need to create Docker Host by exposing docker API/Service in our jenkins.
 * Also need to expose Docker API to TCP.
-After this add Docker host to jenkins and then create our jobs, addressbookImage and etc.
+After this add Docker host to jenkins and then create our jobs, addressbookImage and then addressbookcontainer.
+Becaues we need image to create a container.
-* Steps you can find in google Drive
+* Steps you can find in google Drive in Docker Jenkins Integration
+* We can communicate Jenkins with docker by exposing it to TCP only which is done by docker API.
+* You can check if docker service is exposed or not using below command.
+* So now goto Jenkins and in manage Jenkins, create the docker cloud.
+* Dockerfile is there in our addressbook github repo also.
+* check videos for more in lecture

+##### DOCKER VOLUMES
+* check for more in lecture videos only
+* Copying data from one host to another.
+* Later Kubernetes can be helpful for host managements.
+* Remember in tomcat file we have to create roles there.

+##### DOCKER COMPOSE FILE

+##### DOCKER SWARM
+* To create clusters of docker host
+* Docker Swarm Nodes  : Manager Node, Leader Node, Worker Nodes
+* docker swarm should not be misused like Kubernetes as it too manage multiple docker host.

+##### QnAs
+* *  --------------------- END of Lecture 9 ----------------------------------------

+## CLASS 10 RECORDING STARTS
+#####